 Students who wish to report Sexual Harassment should file a complaint with the Title IX Coordinator, Deputy Title IX Coordinator, or an employee who has the authority to institute corrective measures on behalf of the institution.
 Students should be aware that not all employees are required to report sexual harassment.
 Employees who have the authority to institute corrective measures on behalf of the institution include human resources, campus safety, faculty, student affairs, residence life officials, and coaches.
-They have a duty to report sexual harassment to the Title IX Coordinator, Deputy Title IX Coordinator, or other designee when they receive a report of such conduct.
-Confidential advisors, employees who have a professional license, have an obligation to report that a possible violation of Sexual Harassment occurred, without providing the identity of the individual.
-Students may also file a complaint with the United States Department of Education's Office for Civil Rights, as set forth in the Title IX Statement at the beginning of this policy.
+They must report sexual harassment to the Title IX Coordinator, Deputy Title IX Coordinator, or other designee when they receive a report of such conduct.
+Confidential advisors, employees who have a professional license, must report that a possible violation of Sexual Harassment occurred, without providing the identity of the individual.
+Students may also file a complaint with the United States Department of Education's Office for Civil Rights, as outlined in the Title IX Statement at the beginning of this policy.